 Care workers need to give themselves the same care as they give to others.

-Bettercare has a forthcoming book called Compassionate Care dedicated to this topic.
+Bettercare has a book called Empathetic Care dedicated to this topic.

 Care workers should be supported as they face many emotional stresses.

 Case study 1